Way #1

 Our partners are central to our sense of safety.
 How can they shelter us, be our safe harbor, if they don’t know what we are afraid of and what we yearn and hunger for?
 Emotion is the music of the dance between lovers; it tells us where to put our feet, and tells our partners where we need them to put theirs.

-Dr. Sue Johnson, Love Sense
+— Dr. Sue Johnson, Love Sense

-– it’s the key benefit we have found from honoring each other’s feelings as a couple.
+A deeply satisfying and heart-tingling closeness – it’s the key benefit we have found from honoring each other’s feelings as a couple.

 HURT FEELINGS

 Bob: I didn’t realize how hesitant I had been to share my more vulnerable feelings until I finally told Cheryl that I felt hurt during some of our arguments.
 If she raised her voice at me (which often led to my raised voice as well), I felt attacked and was hurt that she was attacking me.
-Apparently it took me a number of arguments with similar dynamics to finally admit that I felt hurt.
+It took me a number of arguments with similar dynamics to finally admit that I felt hurt.
 I don’t think I actually identified the feeling as hurt until I reflected on it at some length.

 Cheryl: When he told me that I hurt him, it was a surprise.
 Up until then, I thought Bob was unable to be hurt by me.
 Looking back on it, I’m a little embarrassed that I could think that, until I remember that he just hadn’t let me see that side of him.
 He hadn’t let me in that far.